Androthi/Buffer_C3/README.md

     begins case insensitive search in buffer from start_index ASCII strings only

+### fn usz!
+Buffer.find_next(&self, String needle, bool case_sensitive = true)

+    returns index of needle or EOF
+    begins case sensitive search using the internal cursor as starting index. the internal cursor is adjusted either at EOF or at the index of found needle.

+### macro usz!
+Buffer.ifind(&self, String needle)

+    returns index of needle or EOF
+    begins case insensitive search in buffer from the internal cursor the internal cursor is adjusted either at EOF or at the index of found needle.
+    ASCII strings only

 ### fn void Buffer.replace_string(&self, String needle, String replacement)

     if needle exists in the buffer, it is replaced by replacement.